EmmanRoussel/weatherApp/README.md

 # weatherApp
 Simple Weather app developed for the CPS371 class at Gordon College.

-Built with the Ionic Framework.
+Built with the Ionic Framework and uses the Forecast API.